Spectral State Compression of Markov Processes: Spectral State Compression of Nearly Low-rank Markov Chains

 where $\tilde{\bF}$ and $\tilde{\bP}$ are given by \eqref{eq:empirical-F} and \eqref{eq:empirical-P}, respectively.
-By using matrix norm concentration inequalities for $\tilde \bF,\tilde\pi$ and singular value perturbation analysis, we prove the follow angular error bounds for the subspace estimators.
+By using matrix norm concentration inequalities for $\tilde \bF,\tilde\pi$ and singular value perturbation analysis, we prove the following angular error bounds for the subspace estimators.